askft/newsapi/README.md

-# go-newsapi
+# Introduction

-A Go client for NewsAPI.
+This is a Go client for NewsAPI.

+# Usage

+To do...